SV17/SpyChat/README.md

 # SpyChat
 A terminal chat app using python that allows user to send and receive secret messages hidden safely inside an image.
 The encryption/ decryption used steganography library.
+The app will not be using a database or any other form of persistent data storage and will rely on the computer's non-persistent memory(RAM).

 # Objectives:
 • Profile of a spy